isabella232/match/README.md

 ### Prerequisites

-1. You must have a valid [Streamline license](https://app.streamlinehq.com/profile/developer) in order for the `@twilio-labs/match-icons-twilio` package to install.
+1. You must have a valid, non-free [Streamline license](https://app.streamlinehq.com/profile/developer) in order for the `@twilio-labs/match-icons-twilio` package to install.
 Ensure that your license key is present in the `STREAMLINE_SECRET` environment variable.
 We recommend setting this in your `~/.zshenv` file.
+Alternatively, you may create a `.env.local` file in the root of the project.
 2. Storybook and Gatsby will attempt to load on `http://www.local.twilio.com`.
-Please ensure that you have the following in your `/etc/hosts` file: `127.0.0.1 www.local.twilio.com`.
+Please ensure that you have the following line in the `/etc/hosts` file on your machine: `127.0.0.1 www.local.twilio.com`.

 Clone the Match repository anywhere on your computer...